hschellman/computing-basics/setup.md

 ~~~
 {: .language-bash}

 You should see a plot that updates and then terminates.
+You may need to `export DISPLAY=0:0` .

 ### Caveats for later